SSS Online Employer Registration: A Guide for Companies and Employers

 Published: June 10, 2021 | Updated: July 23, 2021 | Posted by: Moneymax | Government Services

 As an entrepreneur, HR officer, or someone who employs household workers, you know how tedious it can be to transact with multiple government agencies.
 So many reports to process and submit, so little time.
-Good thing, the Social Security System (SSS) has an online facility that literally does away with the paperwork for the extremely busy employer in the Philippines.
-All you have to do is to register for a My.SSS or an SSS online employer account.
+Good thing, the Social Security System (SSS) has an online facility that literally does away with the paperwork for busy employers in the Philippines.
+All you have to do is to go to their official website for an SSS online employer registration.

 Table of Contents

 - What is an SSS Employer ID Number and Why Do You Need One?